DriveQuantPublic/react-native-drivekit/packages/demo/README.md

 Please, contact us to get your API key via: [contact@drivequant.com](mailto:contact@drivequant.com)

-Once you have the API Key please paste it into the corresponding field on the homepage of the demo app.
+Once you have the API Key please paste it into the corresponding field on the homepage of the sample app.